kyma-project/telemetry-manager/docs/contributor/arch/011-kymastatsmetrics.md

 ```

 Enabling the Kyma input will enable a custom metrics receiver, called `kymastats`, in the Telemetry metric gateway that produces metrics for the module state and status conditions.

-The receiver configuration will follow the shown example.
+The receiver configuration will follow the shown example:

 ```yaml
 receivers: